-Selwyn Libraries Edge Connector service hits the road
+Selwyn Libraries Edge Connector Service

 The service is designed to bring targeted library resources, programmes and services to communities, schools, pre-schools and community groups that are not within easy reach of one of the district’s four libraries.
 The Edge Connector’s main focus is on those outlying communities at least 15 kilometres from a library.

 Community Services and Facilities Group Manager, Denise Kidd, says the service has been designed to be cost effective, efficient and flexible in what it provides, so it can bring things the whole community want but would otherwise be difficult to access.
 “We want to make sure those communities across the district without easy access to a physical library have similar opportunities to others, whether that’s through education on our online resources or bringing a specific programme that caters to a group of residents of the particular community.”

 It is expected regular visits to communities such as Windwhistle, Springfield, Dunsandel, Southbridge, Hororata, Greendale, Glentunnel and Sheffield will begin in the next few weeks.
 Other visits are being planned as the service assesses the needs and interest levels in particular communities, and continues to work on logistics and opportunities.